mdp0023/SVInsight/doc/Background/understanding.rst

 Loading Factors
 ---------------
 Based on the variables within the final index, each has a loading factor associated with it for each factor.
 This information is critical in determining the weights for each variable for each factor when calculating the final index.
-For every boundary in the study area and for every factor, the variable is multipled by the loading factor and summed within each factor.
+For every boundary in the study area and for every factor, the variable is multiplied by the loading factor and summed within each factor.
 This is how the factor scores are determined.

 .. figure:: ../Background/loading_fac_.pdf
    :alt: Table of loading factors for 2017 Travis County, Texas Block Group SVI estimate